CompuNanoLab/PlasmaPhysicsLab/Intro_Comp_Plasma_Phys.md

 where $S$ is the **shape function** evenly localized around $\mathbf{x}=0$ and normalized to unity, i.e. its integral over the whole space gives one.
 Practically, each macro-particle has definite momentum, i.e. is represented by a Dirac delta distribution in $\mathbf{p}$, a finite spatial extension described by the shape function, and a weight $w$ which represents the number of physical particles per macro-particle.

 If we put this assumption in the Vlasov equation and calculate its moments we get the equations of motion of the macro-particles.
+See the [appendix](#appendix) for the detailed calculations.

 0<sup>th</sup> moment: